HamStudy/hamstudy-hambook/general2023/content/Part 1. The Science/Chapter 1. Expanding Your Electrical Foundation/section 1-2 Reactance and Impedance.md

 $f_r = \frac{1}{2\pi\sqrt{LC}}$

-Resonance creates dramatically different behaviors depending on whether components are in series or parallel:
+Resonance creates dramatically different circuit behaviors depending on the configuration of components.
+We'll explore these configurations and their applications in detail in the next section, where we examine filters and resonant circuits.

-* **Series Resonant Circuits**: When L and C are in series, impedance reaches minimum at resonance (current flows easily)
-* **Parallel Resonant Circuits**: When L and C are in parallel, impedance reaches maximum at resonance (current flow is blocked)

-These properties make resonant circuits the foundation for:
-- Tuned antenna systems that work efficiently on specific frequencies
-- Filters that select desired signals and reject others
-- Oscillators that generate precise frequencies
-- Matching networks that transform impedance

 #### The Foundation of Radio Circuit Design